Vimjas/covimerage/README.md

 covimerage run vim -Nu test/vimrc -c 'Vader! test/**'
 ```

-This will write the file `.coverage.covimerage` by default (use `--data-file`
+This will write the file `.coverage_covimerage` by default (use `--data-file`
-to configure it), which is compatible to Coverage.py.
+to configure it), which is compatible with Coverage.py.
 A report is automatically generated (on stdout).

 You can then call `covimerage xml` to create a `coverage.xml` file